-East Gay Street Improvement Project Now Underway
+East Gay Street Improvement Project now complete

 This is an informational page provided by the West Chester BID to keep downtown informed of the East Gay Street Improvement Project.